-Midstate Trail Northbound - Day Eight Professional Review and Guide
+Midstate Trail Northbound - Day Eight Professional Guide

 "This quiet section crosses open cattle pastures and hay fields, then wooded conservation land and logging roads before ending at MA 12.
 This stretch of the Midstate Trail begins and ends on busy roads, but passes through quiet woods in between.
 Its reward is a visit to the beautiful Muddy Pond shelter at the hike’s midpoint, before it finishes on MA 12 between Ashburnham and Blackburn Village.